csalzano/power-boost-for-gravity-forms/readme.txt

 9. Screenshot of the dashboard.
 The Gravity Forms widget says, "Cached with max age 360 minutes."

 == Changelog ==

+= 3.1.3 =
+* [Fixed] Adds compatibility with language packs by using the correct text domain.
+* [Changed] Changes tested up to version number to 6.4.2.

 = 3.1.2 =
 * [Fixed] Fixes an error during activation when Gravity Forms is not active.